Essential reads & resources

 GROUP THERAPY

+While group therapy is an optional component of the support we offer at Seven Starling, we strongly believe in the power of community.
 Group therapy has been found to be an effective modality for treatment of PMADs.
 Its effectiveness is amplified when coupled with individual therapy.
 Group therapy can offer increased social support, normalization of experiences, development of interpersonal skills in a group setting that can be translated to outside relationships, and minimization of stigma associated with diagnosis of a PMAD.

 Additionally, epidemiological data has consistently identified inadequate social support as a risk factor for developing postpartum depression, raising the possibility of interventions aimed at increasing social support as a treatment option for perinatal depression.